Sceptres/SolarSim/README.md

 ```

 ## How to run
 To run this project, execute the `run.sh` shell script.
 This will build and start the application.
-You can also build the application yourself by running in the root directory of the project.
+You can also build the application yourself by running `make` command in the root directory of the project.
 ``` sh
 make
 ```